MetaMask/core/packages/permission-controller/ARCHITECTURE.md

 For the same reason, it is also critical for permission authors to carefully consider the _semantics_ of caveat values.
 In particular, the existence of an authority **must** be represented by the **presence** of a value.

-For example, let's say there is a caveat `foo` that restricts the parameters that some method can be called with.
+For example, let's say there is a caveat `foo` that restricts the parameters that a method can be called with.
 In theory, such a caveat could be implemented such that a value of `[1, 2]` means that the method will only accept `1` and `2` as parameters, while an empty array `[]` means that _all_ parameters are permitted.